Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 Figure \ref{fig:SDF_weight_1D} plots the one-dimensional relationship between the SDF weights $\omega$ and one specific characteristic.
-The other variables are fixed at their mean values.
-In the case of a linear model these plots simply show the slope of a linear regression coefficient.
-As have include a separate long and short leg for the linear model, we allow for a kink at the median value.
+The other variables are fixed at their mean values.\footnote{As the characteristics are normalized to quantiles their mean is equal to their median value.} In the case of a linear model these plots simply show the slope of a linear regression coefficient.
+As we include a separate long and short leg for the linear model, we allow for a kink at the median value.
 Otherwise the linear model would simply be a straight line.
 For the non-linear GAN and FFN the one-dimensional relationship can take any functional form.
 We show the univariate functional form for the three most relevant characteristics in Figure \ref{fig:SDF_weight_1D}, while the Internet Appendix collects the results for the other characteristics.
 It is striking how close the functional form of the SDF for GAN and FFN is to a linear function.
 This explains why linear models are actually so successful in explaining single-sorted characteristics.
-For a small number of characteristics, mainly short-term reversal and momentum, GAN has some non-linearities that allow for a higher slope at slope at the extreme end.
+For a small number of characteristics, for example short-term reversal, GAN has some non-linearities around the median.
 These are exactly the decile sorted portfolios for which GAN performs better than FFN and EN.
-However, for most characteristics the pricing kernel depends linearly on the characteristics as long as we consider a one-dimensional relationship.
+However, for most characteristics the pricing kernel depends almost linearly on the characteristics as long as we consider a one-dimensional relationship.
 However, it seems to be relevant to allow the low and high quantiles to have different linear slopes.
 The linear model without regularization obtains a relationship for some characteristics that is completely out of line with the other models.
 Given the worse overall performance of LS, this suggests that LS suffers from severe over-fitting.

-Figures \ref{fig:lineinteraction}, \ref{fig:SDF_GAN_2D} and \ref{fig:SDF_GAN_3D} show the crucial finding for this section.
-Non-linearities matter for interactions.
-Here we plot the 2- respectively 3-dimensional functional form of $\omega$ when we fix all but two or three variables at their mean.
-A linear model like EN also assumes an additive effect of different characteristics on the pricing kernel, i.e. small-value stocks cannot have a different exposure to the size characteristics than small stocks.
-Both, GAN and FNN, relax this condition and allow for general interaction effects.
-However, the simulation already suggested that the no-arbitrage condition of GAN helps in identifying relevant interaction effects that are not captured by FFN.
-Indeed, the line plots and heatmaps for GAN reveal more complex interaction patterns than for the other models.